 BATEMANS BAY MARINE PARK PERMIT

-A search of the Australian Marine Park’s database identified that Batemans Bay and the Clyde River fall under the Australian Marine Park’s protection, restricting all activities in and around the water.
+A search of the Australian Marine Parks database identified that Batemans Bay and the Clyde River fall under the Australian Marine Parks protection, restricting all activities both in and around the water.
 As UEA’s physical presence was within 50 metres of the river’s edge, and the HDD activities occurred under the river, the potential environmental impact of the works needed to be mitigated.
-Due to UEA’s early contractor involvement for the project, the project team was able to design the underbore path to a depth and alignment that would mitigate – or significantly reduce – any risk to the surrounding marine environment.
+Due to UEA’s early contractor involvement in the project, the project team was able to design the underbore path to a depth and alignment that would mitigate – or significantly reduce – any risk to the surrounding marine environment.

 Utilising our in-house expertise, UEA developed a comprehensive set of management plans that included a site-specific Construction Environmental Management Plan (CEMP) and Environmental Work Method Statement (EWMS).
 The objective of these management plans was to avoid or minimise the potential marine park’s impacts associated with installation of the project scope across and around the Clyde River.
 The CEMP and EWMS set out all the safeguards required to minimise any adverse impacts to the identified marine park areas.
 UEA identified a number of measures to avoid or minimise the potential impacts by erecting significant sediment and run-off controls, closely monitoring all drill fluid returns and daily inspections by the marine park rangers.